bcallaway11/ptetools/README.md

 it can be nice to get a working version of the code for a project going before working out the details on the influence function.

-The `pte` package can be used with the empirical bootstrap.
+The `ptetools` package can be used with the empirical bootstrap.
 There are a few limitations.
 First, it’s going to be substantially slower.
 Second, this code just reports pointwise confidence intervals.
 However, this basically is set up to fit into my typical workflow, and I see this as a way to get preliminary results.

 Let’s demonstrate it.
 To do this, consider the same setup as in Example 1, but where no influence function is returned.
 Let’s write the code for